-October 1, 2003

 No human being in this world likes war.
 All humans would desire to live in peace and harmony with one another, but this is not normally the case.
 The peaceful coexistence is often interrupted by unnecessary war, which leads of loss of many lives, properties, and immense damage.
 Many people are injured while others are disabled physically and mentally.
 Due to these drawbacks, quite a good number of people believe that war must be avoided, irrespective of the cost.
 All the facts relating to high cost or war in a particular country are true.
-However, on the other hand, sometimes a country may be forced to go in to war (Harjo, 2007).
+However, on the other hand, sometimes a country may be forced to go to war (Harjo, 2007).

-There have been many times in the history of United States where the decision to go to was war made.
-When World War II erupted, people were debating on whether or not America should go in to war against Japan, Germany, and their allies.
-This war started when the after effects of World War I were still fresh in people’s mind.
-Many American citizens knew how terrible war could be, including its devastating effects and the suffering it causes.
+There have been many times in the history of the United States where the decision to go to was war made.
+When World War II erupted, people debated whether or not America should go in to war against Japan, Germany, and their allies.
+This war started when the after effects of World War I were still fresh in people’s minds.
+Many Americans knew how terrible war could be, including its devastating effects and the suffering it causes.
 Many Americans felt that these new set of problems were not America’s problems and thus the war should be prevented.
 John Bridgman, an author, in his article in the Seattle Post- Intelligencer, tells us that ''the nation was deeply and bitterly divided on the question of our participation in the war.
-American isolationists felt that the war in Europe and Asia was not our problem and that we should stay out of it”.
+American isolationists felt that the war in Europe and Asia was not our problem and that we should stay out of it.”
 It is true that many other people knew that the war was unavoidable and was going to erupt because Japan and Germany were proving their desire to take over the world.
 This doubt was settled by Japan.
 Their sneak attack on Pearl Harbor disentangled the argument and hence forced America to go into war.
 The attack they carried out in Pearl Harbor was undoubtedly a direct attack on America.
 Therefore, every American citizen knew they had to go into war for the sake of their country`s survival (Harjo, 2007).

-United States was again attacked on September 11, 2001.
-The difference this time round was that terrorists were behind the attack and not another country.
-The similarity between this attack and Pearl Harbor attack was that in both, America was caught unaware and thousands of people lost their lives while others suffered physical and mental damage.
-The only big difference was that this attack was planned and executed by terrorists from different countries.
-The September 2001 terrorist attack was one of the most devastating phenomena that had a great impact on the world peace.
-The aim of the terrorists was to disrupt the socio-economic stability of the world by targeting The World Trade Center, which was the economic hub of the whole world.
+The United States was again attacked on September 11, 2001.
+The difference this time was that terrorists were behind the attack and not another country.
+The similarity between this attack and Pearl Harbor attack was that, in both, America was caught unaware and thousands of people lost their lives while others suffered physical and mental damage.
 The number of deaths, injuries, and incapacitation sustained due to the attack were enormous.
 The psychological effect on the victims that were directly or indirectly affected by the attack would take many years to mend.
 The memories of the dark day will forever remain in the minds of all American citizens.
 This attack gave way to the world’s worst economic recession since the great depression of 1930 (Harjo, 2007).